Sudo-Ivan/dockerized-game-servers/docs/src/content/docs/servers/arma-3.md

   {{IMAGE_PREFIX}}/arma-3:latest
 ```

+## Backup and updates

+`./tools/gs backup arma-3` archives server, configs, and profiles.
+The cache folder is skipped because it rebuilds on the next sync. `./tools/gs update arma-3` is not supported.

 ## See also

 - [All servers](/reference/servers/) for compose paths and image names
-- [Ops](/guides/ops/) for ./tools/gs backup and restore
+- [Ops](/guides/ops/) for backup, restore, and which servers support update

-./tools/gs backup arma-3 backs up server, configs, and profiles.
-The cache folder is left out since it regenerates on the next sync. ./tools/gs update arma-3 is not available for this server.
-See [Ops](/guides/ops/) for what does work.